jporeilly/Foundry--2.4.0/01--Infrastructure/01-Environment/infrastructure.md

 ---

-<em>Master Nodes</em>
+<em>Master / Worker Nodes</em>

-These servers were deployed with AlmaLinux 8.4 Firstboot images.
+These servers were deployed with headless AlmaLinux 8.4 Firstboot images.
 Each of the nodes in the cluster has been configured with a 'k8s' user with sudo priviliges.

-<font color='teal'>The Master Nodes have been configured with the required user.</font>
+<font color='teal'>The Master / Worker Nodes have been configured with the required user.</font>

 ``update cluster nodes:``
 ```